sporto/erl/readme.md

 - Username
 - Password
-- Convenience methods for updating parts
+- Maybe more convenience methods for updating parts
-- Methods for adding to query / replacing / removing / cleaning